 Southwest Companion Pass holders will be sad to learn neither Southwest or budget airline competitor, JetBlue, operate flights to Calgary.

-However, bargain airline Frontier will begin flying a direct route from Denver to Calgary June 1st, 2018.
-While Canadian budget carrier WestJet flies between several U.S. cities (Houston Intercontinental, Las Vegas, Los Angeles, New York-JFK, Orlando, Palm Springs, Phoenix-Sky Harbor, and San Diego) and Calgary.
+However, bargain airline Frontier has a direct route from Denver to Calgary.
+And, Canadian budget carrier WestJet flies between several U.S. cities (Houston Intercontinental, Las Vegas, Los Angeles, New York-JFK, Orlando, Palm Springs, Phoenix-Sky Harbor, and San Diego) and Calgary.

 Use Google Flights to search for the cheapest dates on these budget carriers and other airlines.